Focus on both the gaming and film industries

-In what courses do the students meet you?
+In which courses do the students meet you?

-What do you want the students to receive from your courses?
+What do you want the students to learn from your courses?